beastmatser/aiopokeapi/README.md

 - Every object is fully type hinted.
 - Objects get cached, this increases speed and avoids unnecessary API requests.

+## :earth_africa: Documentation

+AioPokéApi has a very minimal website, which you can find [here](https://beastmatser.github.io/aiopoke/).
+It also has some [documentation](https://beastmatser.github.io/aiopoke/docs/).

 ## :comet: Installation

 ```sh